-In this section, we introduce a model in which an impurity is immersed in binary BEC, which can be described by an effective Hamiltonian after a general Bogoliubov transformation.
-The general Bogoliubov transformation is rather complicated but it has a geometrical picture that a successive transformation including two scaling operators and one rotation [32].
-It is a 4×4 matrix rather than a 2×2 transformation in an ordinary single component BEC.
+In this section, we introduce a model in which an impurity is immersed in binary BECs, which an effective Hamiltonian can describe after a general Bogoliubov transformation.
+The general Bogoliubov transformation is rather complicated but it has a geometrical picture that includes successive transformations: two scaling operators and one rotation [32].
+It is a 4×4 matrix rather than a 2×2 transformation in a single component BEC.